 Components with Deadlines

-There are three components to the comprehensive exam: a reading list, a written paper and an oral examination.
+There are three components to the comprehensive exam: a reading list, a written paper, and an oral examination.

 Description: Students must submit a written comprehensive paper of approximately 50 double-spaced pages (excluding references).
 The paper should present a comprehensive overview of the main issues identified in the relevant literature for the student’s research area, provide a critical analysis of the student’s reading on her/his substantive area, demonstrate an advanced understanding of the subject area, and situate the issues/debates within broader criminological contexts.
-The paper is expected to be a solid and critical contribution and may not simply be a summary or literature review.
+The paper is expected to be a solid and critical analysis and may not simply be a summary or literature review.

 Evaluation of the paper